-King’s Experience gives you formal recognition for activities that you do alongside your degree.
+Gain formal recognition for extra-curricular activities that you do alongside your degree through our awards.

-- The awards feature on your Higher Education Achievement Record, the official transcript of your accomplishments at university, thereby giving you an employability advantage
+- The awards feature on your Higher Education Achievement Record (HEAR), the official transcript of your accomplishments at university.

-- While completing their activities, students gain a wide range of transferable skills.
-King’s Experience Awards enhance learning, by forming connections between the classroom and experiential learning.
-They introduce students to different ways of learning, and expanding their social, personal, and academic skill sets
+- You will gain a wide range of transferable skills, enhancing learning, by forming connections between the classroom and experiential learning.

 King’s Experience Awards can be completed in three different streams: Service, Leadership and Research.